KaiTheHuman/KaiTheHuman/README.md

 ## Hi there 👋
+# I am a student studying in Maynooth University
+# I am studying computer science and maths!

+This is where i am keeping past assigments and projects. he/him

 <!--
 **KaiTheHuman/KaiTheHuman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.